-- All applicable applications, interviews and references address safeguarding and equality requirements and attitudes - All eligible staff and volunteers have a criminal records check - All our coaches are LTA-accredited - Our Welfare Officer has the relevant skills and training to undertake the role - All our staff, volunteers, coaches and members know how to access relevant information, guidance and resources, including the Safe and Inclusive toolkit.
+- All applicable applications, interviews and references address safeguarding and equality requirements and attitudes. - All appropriate staff and volunteers have a criminal records check. - All our coaches are LTA-accredited. - Our Welfare Officer/s (or named person responsible for safeguarding and equality) has/have the relevant skills and training to undertake the role. - All our staff, volunteers, coaches and members know how to access relevant information, guidance and resources, including the Safe and Inclusive toolkit.
+(Sensitive information will be kept in the club safe).